EDUCATION

 Credit Report

-Annually run your credit report to review for any suspicious activity.
-Federal law allows consumers to pull their credit report from each credit-reporting agency once per year.
+Federal law allows consumers to pull a free credit report from each credit-reporting agency once per year.
+Review your report for companies you have not contacted, accounts you did not open, and debts on your account that you cannot explain.
 For a free copy of your credit report visit www.annualcreditreport.com.

 Shredding

 Shred all financial documents and any paperwork containing personal information for proper disposal.
-To be more secure and environmentally friendly sign up for eStatements for all of your bank accounts.
+To be more secure and environmentally friendly, sign up for eStatements.
+Visit our eStatements FAQs to learn how to enroll.

 RESOLUTION